honeycombio/example-greeting-service/elixir/README.md

 # Elixir Greeting Services

 ## Services
 - Frontend: Service that calls the message, name and year services to create a greeting message served at `localhost:7007/greeting`.
-Sends data through `opentelemetry_phoenix`.
 - Message: Service that chooses a random greeting message.
-Sends data through `opentelemetry_honeycomb`.
 - Name: Service that chooses a random name.
-Sends data through `opentelemetry_api`.
 - Year: Service that returns a random year.
-Sends data through `opentelemetry_api`.

 ## How to run